 Although this has been something of a bleak look at the employer-employee relationship, it’s important to note that it’s not all bad.
 The majority of workers are good, trustworthy people that also know how to avoid mistakes of naivety.
 That being said, company administrators do need to worry about the minority of staff members that would cause a data breach for one reason or another.

 Thankfully, there are some pretty easy steps officials can follow to avoid cyber crime.
-First, employers need to sit down and have an honest discussion with their workers about cyber security and how to avoid cyber threats.
-Many employees simply don't understand the risks of plugging in unknown flash drives, and as such administrators need to have a comprehensive conversation that underlines what should and should not be done in the workplace.
+First, employers need to sit down and have an honest discussion with their workers about network security and how to avoid cyber threats.
+Many employees simply don’t understand the risks of plugging in unknown flash drives, and as such administrators need to have a comprehensive conversation that underlines what should and should not be done in the workplace.

 After this, Trend Micro recommends that employers limit the number of people with admin privileges to only those that absolutely need these abilities on a regular basis.
 While this might slow operations up a bit, it’s an absolutely necessary step.
 Figuring out who’s responsible in the wake of a data breach is hard enough, but doing so with a multitude of employees with admin privileges is an absolute nightmare.
 Limiting the number of people with access to private company information allows officials to mitigate the risks of an internal, malicious breach.

 Finally, administrators should look into cyber security software.
 As stated above, human error is a big part of workplace mistakes, and as such it’s a lot easier to leave certain duties to mechanical minds.
 The Interscan Web Security Virtual Appliance service provided by Trend Micro allows administrators to manage live web use across the company.
 This allows officials to keep tabs on who is doing what, thereby letting them make sure workers aren’t getting ready to sell sensitive data.